Elinor Florence, Author

 Through the Rotary Club of Saskatoon, we pay about $350 Canadian each year for Berenice’s expenses.
 This small commitment isn’t changing our lives, but it is certainly changing hers.
 If you would like to contribute to this worthwhile program, click here: Helping Kids in Need.

-Berenice expressed her gratitude by giving us this gift — a model ship that she made herself!
+Berenice expressed her gratitude by giving us this gift — a model pirate ship that she made herself!

 What I Will Miss